streamr-dev/streamr-specs/PROTOCOL.md

 ### GroupKeyReset

-Sent by publishers to each subscribers' key exchange streams whenever they want to re-key the stream (in order to revoke access from some subscribers for example).
+Sent by publishers to each subscribers' key exchange streams whenever they want to re-key the stream (in order to revoke access from some subscribers).

 The requestor should handle this message by adding the contained keys to their key storage.

-`GroupKeyReset`s always have `contentType` 0 (JSON) and `encryptionType` 0 (unencrypted).
-The `content` has a particular structure as follows:
+`GroupKeyReset`s are encrypted with (`encryptionType 1 (RSA)`) and are sent to subscribers whose `rsaPublicKey` is known by the publisher (due to receiving a `GroupKeyRequest` earlier, for example.
+The `content` encoded as `contentType 0` (JSON) is as follows:

 ```
-[requestId, streamId, groupKeyId, groupKey]
+[streamId, groupKeyId, groupKey]
 ```

  Field        | Type      | Description
  ------------ | --------- | -----------
- `requestId`  | `string`  | The `requestId` of the `GroupKeyRequest`, identifying which request is being responded to.
  `streamId`   | `string`  | The stream for which a key is being delivered.
  `groupKeyId` | `string`  | The id of the `groupKey`.
  `groupKey`   | `string`  | The group key as a hex-encoded binary string.